albertmeronyo/SimJob/README.md

 SimJob
 ======

-Prototype for a concept similarity framework based on concept extension
+Prototype for a concept similarity framework based on concept extension in Dutch historical census occupations